ICARTT vs Ames Format

-MACPEX will mark the start of a significant transition for the ESPO data archive: changing from Ames-format (Hispkind and Gaines format) to ICARTT-format data files.
+In 2011, the ESPO data archive changed file formats, from the Ames-format (Hispkind and Gaines format) to ICARTT-format data files.
 While the ICARTT format is conceptually just an update to the Ames format and shares many similarities, there are also significant changes between the two formats.
 This page summarizes the most important changes.

 The order of the components in the filenames has been changed, as have the allowed filecodes for individual files.
 Some examples of how the overall names have changed: